AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceType/README.md

 ExternalInterfaceType Class
 ===========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'ExternalInterface'
+This Class is a wrapper for the CAEXElement 'ExternalInterface'

 Inheritance Hierarchy